Sentō: Pricing

 Rules and pricing are regulated per prefecture based on local committees.
-Basic entrance fee for adults at a sentō in Tokyo is ¥450.
-Citing rise in oil prices as rationale, price has been raised from ¥400 (2000–2006), to ¥430 (2006–2008) and again to ¥450 (2008–present).
+In 2022, basic admission for adults in Tokyo is ¥500.
+Citing a rise in oil prices, the price rose from ¥400 (2000–2006), to ¥430 (2006–2008) and again to ¥450 (2008–present).
+The price for child admission was unchanged until 2022 when the price for 6- to 11-year-olds rose to ¥200 and that for younger children to ¥100.

-In Tokyo, the price for children to enter has remained unchanged: 6- to 11-year-olds can enter at ¥180 each, while younger children can enter at ¥80 each.
 Girls 13 years or younger and boys 8 or younger are usually permitted to enter the baths of either gender.
 In other prefectures, the cut-off age can be as high as 16 in Hokkaidō or as low as 5 in Hyōgo.

-Most sentō in Tokyo also offers a premium service for which each facility sets its own price, usually around ¥1,000.
+Most sentō in Tokyo also offer a premium service for which each facility sets its own price, usually around ¥1,000.
 This option is usually called a sauna since at least a sauna is included.
-At Civic Land Nissei, for example, the sauna option includes access to more than half of all the facilities available.
+At Civic Land Nissei, for example, the sauna option includes access to more than half the facilities available.

-Larger scale public bathing facility types are called super sentō and kenkō land, both more expensive than sentō, though super sentō offer a more modest price compared to kenkō.
+Larger-scale public bathing facilities are called super sentō and kenkō land, both more expensive than sentō, though super sentō offer a more modest price compared to kenkō.

-At ¥300 per adult, the cheapest prefectures to sentō baths are in Yamagata, Tokushima, Nagasaki, Ōita, and Miyazaki.
+At ¥300 per adult, the cheapest prefectures for sentō baths are Yamagata, Tokushima, Nagasaki, Ōita, and Miyazaki.

 History

-The origins of the Japanese sentō and the Japanese bathing culture, in general, can be traced to the Shinto ritual purification kegare.
+The origins of the Japanese sentō and the Japanese bathing culture, in general, can be traced to the Shinto ritual purification of kegare.
 This condition can be remedied through purification rites called misogi and harae.